marimo-team/marimo/examples/README.md

 > [!TIP]
 > The [`--sandbox` flag](https://docs.marimo.io/guides/editor_features/package_management.html) opens the notebook in an isolated virtual environment, > automatically installing the notebook's dependencies 📦

+## More examples 🌟

+Every week, we highlight stellar examples and projects from our community.
+Check them out at our [marimo spotlights](https://github.com/marimo-team/spotlights) repo!